 Bryan regularly negotiates securities and derivatives transaction documentation, including ISDA Master Agreements, NAESB Master Agreements, repurchase agreements, securities lending agreements, prime brokerage agreements, netting agreements, and bespoke swap documentation.
 Bryan has counseled clients regarding derivatives trading documentation for energy commodities, agricultural commodities, precious metals, and interest rates and foreign exchange.
 He has also drafted transaction documentation relating to several energy trading portfolio divestitures, including purchase and sale agreements, mirror transactions, total return swaps and novation agreements.

-Bryan has aided clients with broker-dealer registration applications and bank corporate applications and chartering documents and has counseled bank holding companies with respect to bank regulatory requirements, including anti-money laundering rules, capital requirements, and permissible activities restrictions.
+He has advised clients on swap dealer and broker-dealer registration applications and bank corporate applications and chartering documents, and has counseled bank holding companies with respect to bank regulatory requirements, including anti-money laundering rules, capital requirements, and permissible activities restrictions.

 Prior to law school, Bryan was a Fulbright fellow in Russia, where he conducted research on the effects of early-modern (pre-Petrine) Muscovite property rights and taxation on the evolution of Russian serfdom.
 He was mentioned in the 2013 edition of IFLR1000.

 Bryan received his B.A. in Interdisciplinary Studies, cum laude, from the University of Arizona, and his J.D. from American University Washington College of Law, where he was a Mussey-Gillette fellow and served as Senior Articles Editor of the American University International Law Review.

 He is admitted to practice law in the State of New York.

 • Cadwalader Advises Credit Suisse International in Sale of Commodity Transaction Portfolios

 • Cadwalader Recognized for Excellence at 2013 Commodity Business Awards

 Nov 21, 2013